UFC Fight Night: Santos vs. Hill: Predictions & Analysis

 A few statistical edges stand out.
 Walker throws significantly more leather — a 0.0 sig. strike per minute gap.
 Walker is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Walker has tighter striking defense, making opponents miss more often.

-**The Pick: Juliana Miller over Brogan Walker.** The model gives Miller a slight nod at 65% — this could easily go either way.
-Notably, the betting market has Miller at 56% implied while our model sees 65% — a 9-point disagreement that could signal value.
+The Pick: Juliana Miller over Brogan Walker.
+We're leaning Miller here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Miller at 56% implied while our model sees 66% — a 10-point disagreement that could signal value.

 Serghei Spivac